klapvogn/My_limnoria-plugin/RSS/README.md

-.. _plugin-RSS:
+I have taking this plugin an gave it a facelift!
+Like in how the announcements are made to the channel!

+Val's Original plugin can be found here <https://github.com/progval/Limnoria/tree/master/plugins/RSS>

 Documentation for the RSS plugin for Supybot
 ============================================

-I have taking this plugin an gave it a facelift!
-Like in how the announcements are made to the channel!

 Purpose
 -------